omd24/learn_rt/README.md

 # learn_rt
 Beginner-level Ray Tracing repo.

-So far reworked Raytracing in One Weekend by Peter Shirley with my shabby C code:)
+Step 1 - The rt_one_weekend is my implementation of Raytracing in One Weekend by Peter Shirley with my shabby C code:)
 I did it in C just for the heck of it.
 It made the implementation unnecessarily harder but more fun.
 For a better, cleaner and more efficient C take of the book refer to Eugene Morozov implementation
 https://github.com/Morozov-5F/raytracing-weekend